makrai/notes/zarriess21-decoding-survey.md

       select the candidates nearest to the cluster centroids
 * Ippolito+ [116] also experiment with post-decoding clustering (PDC) but select candidates with the highest language model score from each cluster
-* generating longer texts, such as, e.g., image paragraphs faces the problem
+* generating longer texts, such as, eg, image paragraphs faces the problem
   * output texts tend to contain repetitions [120]
   * Melas-Kyriazi+ [122] present a model that uses self-critical sequence training to generate more diverse image paragraphs,